APTrust/dart-docs/docs/users/settings/storage_services.md

 #### Host
 Enter the name or IP address of the service host.
 Do not include protocol prefixes like `https://` or `ftp://`.
 For example, the host name for Amazon's S3 service is `s3.amazonaws.com`.
 A locally hosted service may be `s3.example.com` or `ftp.example.com`.
 You can also enter an IP address here such as `127.0.0.1`.

+**Note: This field is case-sensitive, use only lowercase characters!**

 #### Port
 The port to connect to.
 In most cases, you'll want to leave this at 0 (zero).
 Set this only if the service is running on a non-standard port number.